An unusual display case from 1860 made of walnut wood - antique

 Description

 Excellent quality, Victorian-shaped walnut in a tall and slender display case with unusual proportions, featuring a shapely walnut form, a formed top with a concave frieze, and glass doors surrounding the interior lining.
-The sides are angled corners with fluted heads raised on a plinth and upholstered.
+The sides are inclined corners with fluted heads raised on a plinth and upholstered.
 This antique display cabinet is decorated with high-quality ormolu fittings and retains its original finish, which has been cleaned, restored, and waxed in our workshop.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign.
+Empire-style furniture dates from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.